Six different players score touchdowns as the offense racks up 465 yards on a beautiful night in WGS

 Delaney began his coaching career at Butte Central High School (1964-67) as head wrestling coach and assistant football coach.
 He also taught English at Central.

-He then moved on to Great Falls High School (1969-76) where he taught English and was an assistant and football coach (1974-77) and also served as the head wrestling coach.
+He then moved on to Great Falls High School (1969-77) where he taught English and was an assistant and football coach (1974-77) and also served as the head wrestling coach.
 He was also an assistant track and field coach.
-He was an assistant coach on Lubick's staff at Montana State from 1979-80.

 He earned his B.A. in education at UM-Western (Western Montana College) in 1964.
 He is an inaugural inductee into the Western Montana College Sports Hall of Fame and was honored by the Montana Coaches Association in 1972 as the Wrestling Coach of the Year.
 In 1974 he was named the Football Coach of the Year by that organization.
 He also belonged to many associations during his athletic career including the Montana Coaches Association from 1968-present.